arturovm/epitome/README.md

 #### Favorites API

-Which will also very likely be added in a near–future minor version.
+Which will also very likely be added in a near-future minor version.

 #### Support for Enclosures